JuliarGubolin/sql-learning/README.md

 Throught this chapter, we are going to build our own database, rather than just manipulating data using queries.

 This database was created by the author to manage a fictional conference called **SurgeTech**.
 In this fictional scenario, you were tasked by the manager to build a database to handle the attendees, companies, rooms, presentations and attendancees of each presentation.
-The database schema (Made using [Miro](https://miro.com/app/dashboard/)) and he author's suggested tables are shown below:
+The database schema (made using [Miro](https://miro.com/app/dashboard/) and exacly the same presented in the book) and the author's suggested tables are shown below:

 | COMPANY    |
 | -------- |